-The NCDOT is committed to incorporating all reasonable and practicable design features to avoid and minimize wetland and stream impacts and to provide full compensatory mitigation of all remaining wetland and stream impacts.
+The NCDOT is committed to incorporating all reasonable and practicable design features to avoid and minimize stream and wetland impacts, and to provide full compensatory mitigation of all remaining stream and wetland impacts.
 Avoidance measures were taken during the planning and NEPA Process and minimization measures were incorporated as part of the preliminary design provided by the Department.
-The Design-Build Team shall incorporate these avoidance and minimization features, plus any minimization identified during the 4B and 4C Meetings, into the design and / or construction methods.
+The Design-Build Team shall incorporate these avoidance and minimization features, plus any minimization identified during the interagency hydraulic design review meeting and the interagency permit impacts meeting, into the design and / or construction methods.

-All work by the Design-Build Team must be accomplished in strict compliance with the plans submitted with the permit applications and in compliance with all conditions of the permits and certifications issued by the environmental agencies.
+All work by the Design-Build Team must be accomplished in strict compliance with the plans submitted with the permit applications and in compliance with all conditions of all permits and certifications issued by the environmental agencies.
 The Design-Build Team shall provide each of its contractors and / or agents associated with the construction or maintenance of this project with a copy of the permits and certifications.

-Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall strictly adhere to these commitments, as well as others, including but not limited to, those included in the Categorical Exclusion, all permits, interagency meetings, and site visits.
+Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall strictly adhere to these commitments, as well as others, including but not limited to, those included in the Categorical Exclusion, Construction Consultation, all permits, interagency meetings, site visits, and the Construction Moratorium Project Special Provision found elsewhere in this RFP.

-If the Design-Build Team discovers any previously undocumented historic or archaeological resources while conducting the authorized work, they shall immediately notify, in writing, the NCDOT Archaeology Supervisor and NCDOT Project Development Engineer, as listed below, who will initiate any required State / Federal coordination after a timely initial assessment.
+If the Design-Build Team discovers any previously undocumented historic or archeological resources while accomplishing the authorized work, they shall immediately notify, in writing, the NCDOT Archaeology Supervisor and NCDOT Project Development Supervisor, as listed below, who will initiate any required State / Federal coordination after a timely initial assessment.
 The Design-Build Team shall also immediately notify a representative from the Design-Build Unit.
-Inadvertent or accidental discovery of human remains shall be handled in accordance with North Carolina General Statutes 65 and 70.
-All questions regarding these discoveries shall be addressed to Mr. Matthew Wilkerson, NCDOT Archaeology Group Leader at (919) 707-6089, or Mr. Derrick Weaver, PE, NCDOT Project Development Group Supervisor (919) 707-6049.
+Inadvertent or accidental discovery of human remains shall be handled in accordance with North

+Carolina General Statutes 65 and 70.
+All questions regarding these sites shall be addressed to Mr. Matt Wilkerson, NCDOT Archaeology Group Leader at (919) 707-6089, or Mr. Brian Yamamoto, PE, NCDOT Project Development Group Supervisor at (919) 707-6051.